-Mountain Karate’s style is traditional Okinawan Shorin Ryu.
+Mountain Karate’s style is Yamabayashi Shorin Ryu Karate.

-This renewal of karate is part of an ongoing collaboration of people who have preserved the authenticity of traditional styles, leaving the confines of big organizations to expand and deepen our martial arts.
 This is the same approach taken by the Okinawans who continually refreshed their style and deepened their knowledge over the centuries.
-Our approach is traditional.

-Castro Valley Karate – Lineage from Kyan through J. Brooks
+Castro Valley Karate Shinden – Lineage from C. Kyan through J. Brooks

 Beginner and intermediate kata: